sailfishos/docs.sailfishos.org/Develop/Apps/Code_Walkthrough/README.md

 import "pages"
 ```

-The first two import statements allow the application to import the Qt Quick and Sailfish Silica modules we will later use.
-In addition, the final import statement makes the QML files under the pages directory available to `myfirstapp.qml`.
+The first two module [`import`](https://doc.qt.io/qt-5/qtqml-syntax-imports.html) statements allow the application to import the Qt Quick and Sailfish Silica modules we will later use.
+In addition, the final [directory import statement](https://doc.qt.io/qt-5/qtqml-syntax-imports.html#directory-imports) makes the QML files under the pages directory available to `myfirstapp.qml`.

 ```qml
 ApplicationWindow
 {